Objective: We sought to assess vascular remodelling and neointima formation after implantation of bioabsorbable magnesium alloy stents (AMS).

 Interventions: AMS (n = 11), sirolimus-eluting stents (Cypher; n = 11) and bare-metal stents (BMS; n = 9) were randomly implanted in 31 porcine coronary arteries (n = 11 pigs).

 Main outcome measures: Neointima formation was measured by histomorphometry at 90 days.
 Vascular remodelling defined as change in external elastic membrane area from index intervention to follow-up was assessed by serial intravascular ultrasound (IVUS).

-Conclusion: Coronary implantation of absorbable magnesium stents, as compared to two non-absorbable stents, was associated with the smallest lumen area at 3-month follow-up due to negative vascular remodelling.
+Conclusion: Coronary implantation of absorbable magnesium stents, compared to two non-absorbable stents, was associated with the smallest lumen area at three-month follow-up because of negative vascular remodelling.

 Statistics from Altmetric.com

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.